Lynbrook High School: Campus

 Lynbrook has a football field with a synthetic track around it, a baseball field, and a field hockey/soccer field, also known as Stober field.
 Lynbrook's Olympic-sized swimming pool is in excellent condition.
 During water polo season, Lynbrook's nine-lane swimming pool devotes about half of its area to non-lane-divided deep-water areas.
 The deep-water area is used mainly for water polo competitions.
 The pool was renovated in the summer of 2009, and no longer has diving boards.
 The softball and field hockey areas were renovated in 2006-2007.
+In 2024, the Rocklin Science Center was constructed.

 A new building that houses the new weight room and dance studio was added west of the Field House during the 2017-2018 school year and opened for use in May 2018.
 This construction is the first of three stages of campus renovation.
 Stage two began in the summer of 2018 with the demolition of the quad, cafeteria, and old dance studio building.
 The new quad and cafeteria have since opened and when they have completed stage 3 of the renovation will begin with an added gym lobby, new main office, and a widespread re-arranging of building usage.

-The classroom wings are on the back (east) side of the school and are numbered from 101-615.
-The 100 and 200 wings are on the north side, and the 500 and 600 wings are on the south side.
-The gymnasium, swimming pool, and tennis and basketball courts are situated on the southwest side of Lynbrook's campus.
-The western third of the campus consists of the Stober field (a large green lawn used primarily for field hockey practice and student events) and a football field.
-The visual and performing arts center is the school's easternmost building.
-The school's mural of the Viking, which faces the main parking lot, is painted on the building that houses the girls' locker rooms and the weight training room.

-The quad is the hub of student life at Lynbrook and is surrounded by the cafeteria, classroom wings, auditorium, and the gym.
-School-wide homecoming skits were performed in the quad until it was demolished, during construction they take place on the blacktop near the tennis courts.
-Other student activities that took place in the old quad, including "Club Food Day" and homecoming skits, are also now held near the tennis courts.
-On Club Food Day, participating clubs set up tables and fundraise by selling food and drinks.
-Spirit Weeks, week-long events put on by the Associated Student Body (ASB), were also held in the quad.
-Spirit weeks culminate in a school-wide rally at the end of the week, located in the main gym.
-While the bleachers in the main gym were being replaced, rallies were held outdoors in the quad.